Framework-R-D/phlex-design/doc/introduction.rst

 To be sure, an existing HEP framework can be modified to eventually meet the needs of DUNE.
 However, such modification does not exist in a vacuum, and in DUNE's determination, adjusting an existing HEP framework to satisfy DUNE's stakeholder requirements was impractical.
 Significant changes would be required for any of the frameworks, and it is unclear the manner and extent to which such changes would be accepted by already operational experiments using the framework in question.
-Additionally, some aspects of existing frameworks are based on design idioms that are no longer considered best practice.
-Establishing a new framework thus provides an opportunity to shed legacy coding patterns that have been problematic in achieving efficient data-processing.
+Establishing a new framework also provides an opportunity to shed legacy coding patterns that have been problematic in achieving efficient data-processing.

 ------------------------
 Reusing Prior Experience